archivesunleashed/docker-aut/coursework/introduction-to-spark-notebooks.md

 Click on the pie chart tab at bottom, and you'll see the breakdown of domains in all of its glory.

+## Step Two: Prototyping Scripts: Text Analysis

+We generally recommend that people use the Spark Notebook to prototype scripts that they'll later adapt and run in their Spark Shell.

-Now we can do scripts that we ran in the shell.
+Let's give it a try by adapting some of the scripts that we might run in the Shell.
 For example, extracting text:

 ```
 val r =